France national rugby union team: Notable players

-Ten former France national team players have been inducted into the World Rugby Hall of Fame.
+Eleven former players who have represented France on the international stage have been inducted into the World Rugby Hall of Fame.
 Its direct predecessor is the IRB Hall of Fame, founded in 2006 by the sport's international governing body, World Rugby, when it was known as the International Rugby Board.
 In late 2014, the IRB Hall merged with the separate International Rugby Hall of Fame, with all International Hall inductees becoming members of the World Rugby Hall of Fame.

 Marcel Communeau (1885–1971), a back-rower for Stade Français at club level, played in France's first official international match against New Zealand's Original All Blacks in 1906.
 He went on to earn 21 caps for France, serving as captain for the country's first Five Nations appearance in 1910 and leading France to its first-ever win in that competition in 1911 against Scotland.
 Communeau is also credited with suggesting that France adopt the rooster as its team emblem.
 He entered the World Rugby Hall in 2015.

 Jean Prat (1923–2005) earned 51 caps playing for France from 1945 to 1955, and captained France to their first wins over Wales and the All Blacks.
 He was also France's captain in 1954 when they won their first ever Five Nations (shared with Wales and England).
 Prat was inducted to the International Hall of Fame in 2001 and the IRB Hall of Fame in 2011.

-Lucien Mias (born 1930), nicknamed Docteur Pack, was credited with inventing the concept of the advantage line in forward play.
+Lucien Mias (1930–2024), nicknamed Docteur Pack, was credited with inventing the concept of the advantage line in forward play.
 When inducted into the IRB Hall of Fame in 2011, he was called "one of the most influential captains of his country".
 He was most noted for captaining France to a Test series win over South Africa in 1958, the first such feat in the 20th century for a touring team.

-André Boniface (born 1934) also played in France's win over the All Blacks in 1954; it was only his second test for France.
+André Boniface (1934–2024) also played in France's win over the All Blacks in 1954; it was only his second test for France.
 Boniface went on to play 48 tests for France before retiring in 1966.
 He was inducted to the International Hall in 2005 and the IRB Hall in 2011.

 Guy Boniface (1937–1968) emerged on the international scene shortly after his older brother André, although the two did not play together in the same France side until 1961.
 According to the IRB, the Boniface brothers "redefined the concept of back play through their unique blend of skill and creativity."
 Guy won 35 caps for France before his death in an auto accident in 1968.
 He was inducted into the IRB Hall of Fame alongside his brother in 2011.